What Does it Take to Be a Continuous Mining Machine Operator?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Continuous Mining Machine Operators
+What Tools & Technology do Continuous Mining Machine Operators Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Continuous Mining Machine Operators: